majacQ/rails/guides/source/configuring.md

   having to send a query to the database to get this information.
   Defaults to `true`.

+* `config.active_record.collection_cache_versioning` enables the same cache key to be reused when the object being cached of type `ActiveRecord::Relation` changes by moving the volatile information (max updated at and count) of the relation's cache key into the cache version to support recycling cache key.
+  Defaults to `false`.

 The MySQL adapter adds one additional configuration option:

 * `ActiveRecord::ConnectionAdapters::Mysql2Adapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns as booleans.
 Defaults to `true`.